MRU-CSIS-1501-201704-001/general-design-marking/README.md

     - ex. `int x=((3*y)/Math.min(4,length))+4*height` (really hard to read!)
 - [ ] you use inconsistent bracing styles
 - [ ] your prompts don’t have a space after them
-- [ ] your prompts move the cursor to the next line (ex. you use `println()`)
+- [ ] your prompts move the cursor to the next line (ex. you use `println()` instead of `print()` for prompts)

 ## Just Comments

-Some things in your code might be so minor that it would be cruel to ding you on them, but I do want you to be aware of them so that you can improve.
+Some things in your code might be so minor that it would be cruel to ding you on them, but I _d_o want you to be aware of them so that you can improve.
 Some examples:
 - [ ] spelling mistakes (in comments, variables, constants)
 - [ ] your prompts aren’t user friendly (“name?” instead of “Please enter your name “, for example)